ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_columns_of_varying_width.md

 ## To digitize columns of varying width...

-1Click the Column A or Digitize Column icon.
+1. Click the Column A or Digitize Column icon.

-2Select a color and stitch type – e.g. Satin.
+2. Select a color and stitch type – e.g. Satin.

-3Digitize the column by marking points on alternate sides of the column.
+3. Digitize the column by marking points on alternate sides of the column.

 - Click to enter corner points.
 - Right-click to enter curve points.